 The John Locke Foundation celebrates its 25th anniversary in 2015.
 Among those offering congratulations in this video: Ed Meese, Fred Barnes, Byron York, George Will, Mary Katharine Ham, Sen. Richard Burr, Michael Barone, Newt Gingrich, and Grover Norquist.

-Dr. Terry Stoops, John Locke Foundation director of research and education studies, explains why he recommends that North Carolina set up two new commissions to study Common Core public school standards.
-Stoops offered these comments during an interview with Donna Martinez for Carolina Journal Radio (Program No. 564).
+Dr. Terry Stoops, John Locke Foundation director of research and education studies, assesses the impact of North Carolina's 2014-15 public school teacher turnover report.
+Stoops offered these comments during an interview with Donna Martinez for Carolina Journal Radio (Program No. 647).

 Recent CJ TV Videos

 - NCSU's Andrew Taylor discusses contentious Wake Co. school board elections

 - JLF's Sarah Curry discusses N.C. cities' use of economic incentives

 - Former Gov. Jim Martin and JLF's John Hood assess partisan political changes